CartoDB/carto-workshop/02-builder-analysis/exercises/l_line.md

 * Click layer `nyc_block_group_census` and then select the `Analysis` tab.
 Finally, click on the `ADD ANALYSIS` button in order to add the analysis.
 * Select **`Intersect second layer`** analysis.
 * In the *ANALYIS* tab of the layer, we have three sections:
-  * *Your workflow*: Now, due to we are a first analysis to the `nyc_block_group_census` layer, node *C*, the analysis layer will be the node *C1* .
+  * *Your workflow*: Since this is the first analysis we're adding to the `nyc_block_group_census` layer, node *C*, this analysis layer will be named node *C1*.
-  * *Intersect second layer*:
+  * *Aggregate intersection*:
     * *Base Layer*: By default the base layer would be `nyc_block_group_census`.
     * *Intersect Layer*: select the result layer of the Area of Influence analysis *A1*
-* After clicking *APPLY*, we should see the result:
+* After clicking *APPLY*, we should see this result:

 ![intersect](imgs/l_line/intersect.png)

 #### 3.4 Extract and reorder AOI analysis layer

-Since we used our subway station layers as the input for the AOI analysis, the view of the data that we see are polygons.
-We want the AOI's to be underneath the subway lines and extract the original subway station points for display.
+Since we used our subway station layer as the input for the AOI analysis, the data appears as polygons.
+We want the AOI's to be underneath the subway lines, and to extract the original subway station points for display.

-* From the `subway_stations_l` layer, drag out the AOI sublayer and place it under the `nyc_subway_lines`
+* From the `subway_stations_l` layer, drag out the AOI sublayer and place it under the `nyc_subway_lines` layer
-* This will create a new layer D and you will see the subway stations drawing on top of the AOI and block group layers
+* This will create a new layer *D*, and you will see the subway stations drawn on top of the AOI and block group layers

 ![new_layer](imgs/l_line/new_layer.png)

 ### 4. Styling <a name="styling"></a>

 * Go to the edit pane, click on the `AOI` layer *D* and select the `STYLE` tab.
-Set the `Fill` color into a grey one and with high opacity and also set the stroke line to color grey.
+Set the `Fill` color to a grey with high opacity, and make the stroke grey also.

 * Go to the edit pane, click on the `nyc_block_group_census` layer *D* and select the `STYLE` tab.
-Set the `Fill` color into a grey one that blends with the basemap layer.
+Set the `Fill` color to a grey that blends with the basemap layer.

 ![style](imgs/l_line/style.png)